grantshandy/grantshandy/README.md

 # Grant Handy
 I'm a self-taught programmer from Salt Lake City, UT.
 Most of my work is done server-side in languages like Rust, but I also do some frontend work in Javascript.
 All my work is free and open source.
-This site is basically my resume.

 ## Contact
  - Email: grantshandy@gmail.com